-As mentioned in our blockchain and distributed ledger overview for business, end September 2017 Juniper Research announced that according to a survey IBM by far was ranked first as a blockchain technology leader by executives who are actively considering or deploying blockchain initiatives.
+As mentioned in our blockchain and distributed ledger technology overview for business, end September 2017 Juniper Research announced that according to a survey IBM by far was ranked first as a blockchain technology leader by executives who are actively considering or deploying blockchain initiatives.

 IBM’s strong credentials already make it the leader in blockchain and IoT and in blockchain use cases and sectors where it has a large customer base.
 On October 16th, 2017 IBM officially announced a major initiative in one of these major areas it is active in: banking, with IBM’s new universal blockchain payment solution.